9 Bicolor Cat Patterns: A Complete Guide to Beautiful Two-Tone Cats

 FAQs

-Some patterns, like the van and harlequin, are uncommon, but bicolor cats in general are not rare.
+Some patterns, like the van and harlequin, are not very common, but most bicolor cats are.

-2. Can any breed have a bicolor pattern?
+2. Is it possible for any breed to have a bicolor pattern?

-No. It is a coat pattern that can appear in many breeds.
+No. It is a coat pattern that can be found in a lot of different breeds.

 5. Do bicolor patterns affect a cat’s health?

-No. Coat pattern has no impact on health, though white areas can be more sensitive to sun.
+No. The pattern of the coat doesn’t affect health, but the white areas may be more sensitive to the sun.